 Some children experience side effects from these drugs, such as nausea and vomiting.
 Some medications, including oseltamivir (Tamiflu) can sometimes cause delirium or self-injury in children and teens.
 Talk to your child’s pediatrician about the benefits and risks of these medications so you can decide what’s best for your child.

-Children under age 5, and especially those under age 2, are considered at high risk for getting complications from the flu.
+Children under age 5, and especially those under age 2, are considered at for getting complications from the flu.
 This doesn’t mean your child will definitely get a serious complication.
 It does mean you need to be especially vigilant about their symptoms.

 Children of any age who have an additional diagnosis of asthma, HIV, diabetes, brain disorders, or nervous system disorders, are also at a higher risk of complications.